annamaria23/retrotransposon-atlas/4_EDTA_TE_Profiles/README.md

+# RepeatModeller and EDTA runs on drosophilid genomes

-# General TE profiles of drosophilid species
+## General TE profiles of drosophilid species

 The following scripts were used to generate TE profiles for 248 drosophilid species.